Skip to main content

 8. Find your flower power at Bloemenmarkt

-Stop and smell the tulips at this popular flower market.
+Stop and smell the tulips at the popular Bloemenmarkt flower market.

 9. Make time for Our Lord in the Attic Museum (Ons’ Lieve Heer op Solder)

-Step inside a clandestine church from the 17th century.
+Step inside a clandestine church from the 17th century at the Our Lord in the Attic Museum.

 Book more things to do in Amsterdam